STP&A Conference Info

 Questions about submitting a proposal to host a future STP&A Conference?
 Email info@stpaconference.org

-• Applicants must be currently enrolled as graduate students, pre-tenured faculty, or early scholars.*
+- Applicants must be currently enrolled as graduate students, pre-tenured faculty, or early independent scholars*.

 Required Application Materials

-• A brief statement of need to include costs to attend conference and discussion of other funding sources
+- A brief statement of need to include costs to attend the conference and discussion of other funding sources (up to 300 words and simple budget).

-• Explanation of commitment to contributing research insights to the fields of arts administration, cultural policy, and adjacent fields encompassed within STP&A’s mission
+- Explanation of commitment to contributing research insights to the fields of arts administration, cultural policy, and adjacent fields encompassed within STP&A’s mission and professional need for attending the conference (up to 300 words).

 Scholarship Selection Criteria

-• Strength of the applicant’s nomination letter that is to include a brief statement of need for the scholarship.
+- Strength of the applicant’s self-nomination letter that is to include a brief statement of need for the scholarship.

-• STP&A Conference Scholarship applicants will be notified about the result of their scholarship application at the time of receiving notice, or shortly thereafter, about acceptance or decline of their paper proposal.
-Only applicants who have a paper proposal accepted to the conference will be considered for the scholarship.
+- Applicants will be notified about the result of their scholarship application at the time of receiving notice, or shortly thereafter, about acceptance or decline of their proposal.
+Only applicants who have a proposal accepted to the conference will be considered for the scholarship.

-• STP&A Conference Scholarship recipients will receive free registration prior to the conference and the equivalent of $500 USD on-site at the conference.
+- Scholarship recipients will receive free registration prior to the conference and the equivalent of $500 USD 2-3 weeks after the conference.

 Questions about the STP&A Conference Scholarship?
 Email scholarship@stpaconference.org